 After Action Review (AAR) What is it?
 When would you use this tool?
 Time required to complete?
 Who leads it?
 Research and evidence to confirm its efficacy?
 Who is involved?
 A structured, facilitated discussion of an event, the outcome of which gives the individuals involved in the event understanding of why the outcome differed from that expected and the learning to assist improvement.
 AAR generates insight from the various perspectives of the MDT After any event, where patient care or service was not as effective or safe as expected, or when events turned out better than expected Likely to take 45 minutes to 90 mins depending on complexity of the issue and the numbers participating Led by a trained AAR Conductor - this could be anyone from within the MDT, local or remote to the participants Extensive research evidence base available on the structures, processes and outcomes demonstrating its effectiveness in improving team performance and patient safety Those directly involved in the event and others connected to them or the patient pathway.
-Patients and family members may be included Strengths The individuals learn for themselves what was happening and identify similarities and differences between themselves and others.
+Patients and family members may be included Strengths The individuals learn for themselves what was happening and Weaknesses Whilst lessons learned and actions arising are shared outwards The individuals learn for themselves what was happening and identify similarities and differences between themselves and others.
 Learning during the AAR is the main focus, not the report, with those participating positioned as the agents of change and improvement.
 It's a group learning process, so the interactions between members of the team are available to learn from and improve.
 This has a strong effect on team performance and patient safety.
 It is highly adaptable, suitable for a wide range of events.
 Psychological safety is actively created and maintained throughout.
-Provides a safe reflective environment which staff experience as supportive, reducing isolation and rumination after events.
-Weaknesses Whilst lessons learned and actions arising are shared outwards and upwards, primary responsibility for change rests with those involved reducing central authority.
-There are limited ways to track if individuals have changed their behaviour or completed actions as a result of the AAR.
-Governance processes for tracking AAR activity and outputs are not established in many providers.
-This means the value of collated learning may not be available.
+Provides a safe reflective environment which staff experience as supportive, reducing isolation and rumination after events. and upwards, prima involved reducing of There are limited w behaviour or comp Governance process not established in r ary responsibility for cha nge rests with those s have changed their of the AAR. stivity and outputs are

 SWARM Huddle What is it?
 When would you use this tool?
 Time required to complete?
 Who leads it?
 Research and evidence to confirm its efficacy?
 Who is involved?
 "A novel rapid approach to RCAs to establish a consistent approach to investigate adverse or other undesirable event" After any event where patient safety was at risk No more than 30 minutes Normally chaired by a senior lead who generates a report There is some research literature on its use in healthcare Those directly involved in these events.
 Strengths Immediate learning occurs with early actions identified.
-Connecting immediately after event may reduce social isolation/ruminating/stress for staff.
+Connecting immediately after event may reduce social isolation/ ruminating/stress for staff.
 Evidence shows it can increase the reporting of incidents.
 Quick and responsive.
 Prompt and easy to undertake so increases likelihood of being done.
 Reduces key information being lost by its immediacy.
-Weaknesses Scope of learning narrowed by limits on who is participating.
-Learning is focused on a single event rather than the interactions in the system that come with wider participation.
-Psychological safety is assumed to be present so full participation may not be achieved.
-It seeks learning to reduce the risk of a single event reoccurring and not wider learning about behaviours, team interactions and system weaknesses.
-Weak governance arrangements for tracking actions and collating learning through many SWARM Huddles.
+Learning is focu in the system th Psychological s may not be ach It seeks learnin and not wider le system weakne Weak governar nat come with wider partie safety is assumed to be p lieved. g to reduce the risk of a s earning about behaviours esses. ther than the interactions cipation. resent so full participation single event reoccurring , team interactions and cking actions and collating